 The TGV (high-speed train) is the star of the French network and the most comfortable.
 This is true whether you travel in first or second class.
 Every TGV service also has a buffet car, adjustable seats, power outlets and soon WiFi on all services.
 The TGV is France's fastest train, with a top speed of 300 km/h (186 mph) - you can leave the centre of Paris and within 3 hours be in the very heart of Marseille for example.

 There are cheaper TGV tickets available, although it is worth noting that these tickets are non-refundable.
-These tickets are called Prem's, iDTGV and Ouigo.
+These tickets are called Prem's.

 Prem's are available on routes to and from Paris and connect to 25 French towns and cities including Lyon, Bordeaux, Lille and Metz.
 Prem's tickets are sold for every seat on the train at a fixed price and start from just 15 Euros one way.

-IDTGV tickets start from 19 Euros and go to more than 30 destinations that start or terminate in Paris.
+Train tickets start at 19 Euros and go to more than 30 destinations that start or terminate in Paris.
 Popular routes include trains to Toulouse, Nice, Perpignan, Montpellier and Grenoble.

 Another service you may hear of is Ouigo.
 A low-cost train ticket which can only be bought online and at least four hours before departure.
 These services use double-decker TGV trains and have no buffet car available, there are also certain restrictions on luggage and larger bags must be paid for.
 Ouigo is able to offer these lower cost tickets, often starting from just 10 Euros, because they use alternative stations to the main ones such as Marne-la-Vallée instead of Paris-Gare de Lyon.
 As a result, you may need to catch a connecting service or use alternative transport to continue your journey into the city centre.